 Do I Have to Pay Origination Fees?

 You don’t necessarily have to pay origination fees — while most lenders charge this fee, not all do.
 Additionally, origination fees may be negotiable.
-If you ask, a lender could simply lower the fee, or they could offer a credit to offset at least a portion of the origination fee.
-Or, they might agree to lower the fees if you’ll pay a higher interest rate.
+If you ask, a lender could simply lower the fee, or they could offer a credit to offset at least a portion of it.
+Or, they might agree to lower the fees if you pay a higher interest rate.

-To minimize the sting of loan origination fees, it also pays to research your loan options.
-Make sure to compare how much you’d pay overall for different loan offers, factoring in the term of the loan, the interest rate, and any fees.
+To minimize the sting of loan origination fees, research your loan options.
+Compare how much you’d pay overall for different loan offers, factoring in the term of the loan, the interest rate, and any fees.

-The Truth in Lending Act requires all lenders to disclose an APR for all types of loans.
-You’ll also see any fees that a lender may charge listed there, including prepayment penalties.
+The Truth in Lending Act requires lenders to disclose an APR for all types of loans.
+Along with the APR, you’ll also see any fees that a lender may charge listed, including prepayment penalties.

 How Much Are Loan Origination Fees?